sameersk2k/docs.getdbt.com/website/docs/faqs/Troubleshooting/runtime-packages.yml.md

 ```

 If you've tried the workaround above and are still experiencing this behavior - reach out to the Support team at support@getdbt.com and we'll be happy to help!

+for this error try this:
+This works in dbt_project.yml :
+name: 'retail'
+version: '1.0.0'
+config-version: 2
+profile: 'retail'

+models:
+retail:
+materialized: table